Seshadri-type constants and Newton-Okounkov bodies for non-positive at infinity valuations of Hirzebruch surfaces: Seshadri-type constants for non-positive at infinity valuations of Hirzebruch surfaces

 \subsection{Seshadri-type constants for non-positive at infinity valuations of Hirzebruch surfaces}

-In \cite{BouKurMacSze}, the authors consider a vanishing sequence attached to a pair $(L,\nu),$ where $L$ is a big line bundle on a normal projective variety $X$ and $\nu$ is a real valuation over $X$.
+In \cite{BouKurMacSze}, the authors consider a vanishing sequence attached to a pair $(L,\nu),$ where $L$ is a big line bundle on a normal projective variety $X$ and $\nu$ is a real valuation of $X$, that is, a real valuation of $K(X)$ centered at the local ring of a closed point of $X$.
 The value $\lim_{m\to\infty}m^{-1}a_{\rm max}(mL,\nu)$, $a_{\rm max}(mL,\nu)$ being the last value of the above mentioned vanishing sequence, will be denoted $\hat{\mu}_L(\nu)$.
 When $X=\mathbb{P}^2$, this value encodes for valuations similar information as Seshadri constant for points and we say that $\hat{\mu}_L(\nu)$ is the Seshadri-type constant for the pair $(L,\nu)$.
 The explicit computation of these constants is a hard work.
 We devote this subsection to give some details on them when $X$ is a Hirzebruch surface $\mathbb{F}_\delta$ and $\nu$ a divisorial valuation, and to provide its exact value for a large family of divisorial valuations and any big divisor on $\mathbb{F}_\delta$.

 Let $\mathbb{F}_\delta$ be a Hirzebruch surface and $p$ a closed point of $\mathbb{F}_\delta$.
 Let $\nu_n$ be a divisorial valuation of $\mathbb{F}_\delta$ defined by a sequence as \eqref{Eq_sequencepointblowingups} which finishes at $Z_n$.
 That is, $\nu_n$ is the valuation of the fraction field of $R:=\mathcal{O}_{\mathbb{F}_\delta,p}$ centered at $R$ defined by the exceptional divisor $E_n$.
-Consider the surface $Z$ defined by \eqref{Eq_sequencepointblowingups} when $Z_0=\mathbb{F}_\delta$.
+Consider the surface $Z=Z_n$ defined by \eqref{Eq_sequencepointblowingups} when $Z_0=\mathbb{F}_\delta$.
 According to \cite{EinLazSmi} the volume of $\nu_n$ can be defined as

 where $\mathcal{P}_\alpha=\{f\in R \ | \ \nu_n(f)\geq \alpha\}\cup\{0\}$.
 In this case $1/\text{vol}(\nu_n)$ coincides with the last value of the sequence of maximal contact values $\overline{\beta}_{g+1}(\nu_n)$ (see \cite[Remark 2.3]{GalMonMoyNic2}).